xwp/vip-site-template/readme.md

 2. Add your theme and plugins as Composer dependencies:

-		composer require your/theme your/plugin another/plugin
+		composer require --working-dir=public your/theme your/plugin another/plugin

 	or by manually copying them from existing repositories to `public/themes` or `public/plugins`.
 Remember to start tracking those directories by excluding them in `public/themes/.gitignore` and `public/plugins/.gitignore`.